Skip to main content

 6-10 checked: Early warning.
 The burnout process has started.
 This is the best time to intervene because the patterns are not yet entrenched.
 Address the top three symptoms first.

-18-25 checked: Severe burnout.
-Your physical health, emotional capacity, and cognitive function are all affected.
-Consider professional support alongside any self-directed recovery work.
-This level of burnout took a long time to build and will take sustained effort to reverse.
-At this severity, it is also worth checking whether depression is part of the picture.
+18-25 checked: Symptoms across physical health, emotional capacity, and cognitive function.
+This is the point at which many people benefit from professional support alongside any self-directed recovery work.
+A pattern this extensive usually took a long time to build and may take sustained effort to address.
+At this level, it is also worth checking whether depression is part of the picture.
+This is a self-check, not a diagnosis.
+For diagnostic assessment, speak with a qualified clinician.

 The Symptoms Most People Miss